Bemeier/bmek/README.md

 ## Layout

 In the current version, only a HHKB-style layout ([KLE](http://www.keyboard-layout-editor.com/#/gists/ae301a4ba7e58ec17bfcf9b79da94a00)) is supported - no iso enter, no 2u spacebar for now.
 Also note that you'll need 2x2.75 spacebars.
-Most GMK (spacebar) kits only come with one, but you can always add a shift or num-0 key.
+Most GMK (spacebar) kits only come with one, but you can always use a shift key, or use a 2.25u spacebar and live with a little gap :)

 ## Firmware